 Non-Thesis: A Supervised Research Project is a 15,000-word paper.
 It constitutes a substantial piece of critical writing, of publishable length and quality, that elucidates particular ideas or problems within an area of law.
 The Research Project should exhibit a solid understanding of its own theoretical and methodological framework, and should be clearly written with the incorporation of relevant and significant sources.
 Applicants to the LL.M. program, Non-Thesis option, are expected to indicate areas of interest and to succeed in courses pertinent to their proposed topic of research and writing.
-LL.M. students in the course-intensive Non-Thesis program write their Supervised Research Projects in the summer session and complete all requirements for their LL.M. degree within a twelve-month period (September 2010 – August 2011).
-(Alternatively, a student may register for the project in the fall term of the second year; however, international students will not be eligible for a DFW.)
+LL.M. students in the course-intensive Non-Thesis program write their Supervised Research Projects in the summer session and complete all requirements for their LL.M. degree within a twelve-month period.
+(Alternatively, a student may register for the project in the fall term of the second year.)
 The University time limitation allows up to three years for completion for all Master degrees; however, the Research Project is considered a course and once a student registers for it in a given term, it must be completed in that term.
 For more information on the research project, see Proposal, tracking and progress.

 2. Supervision and evaluation